-- CAUTION: Many repairs may only be done by a certified service technician.
+CAUTION: Many repairs may only be done by a certified service technician.
 You should only perform troubleshooting and simple repairs as authorized in your product documentation, or as directed by the online or telephone service and support team.
 Damage due to servicing that is not authorized by Dell is not covered by your warranty.
-Read and follow the safety instructions that came with the product. - 1 Prior to upgrading your system, download the latest system BIOS version on dell.com/support. - 2 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.
+Read and follow the safety instructions that came with the product.

+- 1 Prior to upgrading your system, download the latest system BIOS version on support.dell.com. - 2 Turn off the system, including any attached peripherals, and disconnect the system from the electrical outlet.

 - 3 Open the system.
-See "Opening the System" on page 66. - 4 Remove the cooling shroud.
-See "Removing the Cooling Shroud" on page 68.

-/N WARNING: The heat sink and processor are hot to touch for some time after the system has been powered down.
-Allow the heat sink and processor to cool before handling them.

-/\ CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
-The heat sink is necessary to maintain proper thermal conditions

-- 5 Using a #2 Phillips screwdriver, loosen one of the heat-sink retention screws.
-See Figure 3-19. - 6 Wait 30 seconds for the heat sink to loosen from the processor. - Loosen the other three heat-sink retention screws 7 - 8 Gently lift the heat sink off of the processor and set the heat sink aside with thermal grease side facing up. - A CAUTION: The processor is held in its socket under strong pressure.
+See "Opening the System" on page 83. - 4 Remove the cooling shroud.
+See "Removing the Cooling Shroud" on page 86. - WARNING: The heat sink and processor are hot to touch for some time after the system has been powered down.
+Allow the heat sink and processor to cool before handling them. - CAUTION: Never remove the heat sink from a processor unless you intend to remove the processor.
+The heat sink is necessary to maintain proper thermal conditions. - 5 Using a #2 Phillips screwdriver, loosen one of the heat-sink retention screws.
+See Figure 3-23. - 6 Wait 30 seconds for the heat sink to loosen from the processor. - 7 Loosen the other three heat-sink retention screws. - 8 Gently lift the heat sink off of the processor and set the heat sink aside with thermal grease side facing up. - CAUTION: The processor is held in its socket under strong pressure.
 Be aware that the release lever can spring up suddenly if not firmly grasped. - 9 Position your thumb firmly over the processor socket-release lever and release the lever from the locked position.
 Rotate the lever 90 degrees upward until the processor is released from the socket.
-See Figure 3-20.
+See Figure 3-24.

-Figure 3-19.
-Installing and Removing the Heat Sink
+Figure 3-23.
+Removing and Installing the Heat Sink

-1 heat sink heat-sink 2 retention screws (4)
+1 heat sink

-- Rotate the processor shield upward and out of the way.
-See Figure 3-20.
-10 - Lift the processor out of the socket and leave the release lever up so that 11 the socket is ready for the new processor.

-CAUTION: Be careful not to bend any of the pins on the ZIF socket when removing the processor.
-Bending the pins can permanently damage the system board.

-NOTE: In single-processor configurations, a processor must be installed in socket CPU1.
+- 2 retention screws (4) - 10 Rotate the processor shield upward and out of the way.
+See Figure 3-24. - 11 Lift the processor out of the socket and leave the release lever up so that the socket is ready for the new processor. - CAUTION: Be careful not to bend any of the pins on the ZIF socket when removing the processor.
+Bending the pins can permanently damage the system board. - NOTE: In single-processor configurations, a processor must be installed in socket CPU1.
 Install the blank in socket CPU2 only.

-Figure 3-20.
-Installing and Removing a Processor
+Figure 3-24.
+Removing and Installing a Processor